-- Gulanick, M., Myers, J.L., Klopp, A., Gradishar, D., Galanes, S., & Knoll Puzas, M. (2003).
+Gulanick, M., Myers, J.L., Klopp, A., Gradishar, D., Galanes, S., & Knoll Puzas, M. (2003).
 Nursing care plans: Nursing diagnosis and interventions (5th ed.).
-St. Louis, MO: Mosby. - LeFever-Kee, J. (2005).
-Handbook of Laboratory and Diagnostic Tests: with Nursing Implications.
-(5th ed.).
-Scarborough, Ontario, Canada: Prentice Hall.
+St. Louis, MO: Mosby..

 v Course Format

 Students will meet for three hours each week with a tutor to explore the situation and to identify learning needs.
 Students will do research independently then work to apply the knowledge to the situation when the group reconvenes.
 The group is required to function effectively so students will focus on both developing group process skills and learning content relevant to the situation.
 Students will complete two situations during the term.
 A simulated patient may be associated with the health situation.